This document describes the output image files created by DIRSIG. These image files are created by the following components:

 where X is the X dimension (or "columns") in the image, Y is the Y dimension (or "rows") in the image and B is the Z dimension (or "bands") in the image.

-The following is a minimal set of variables written by DIRSIG and required by ENVI.
+The following is a minimal set of tags written by DIRSIG and required by ENVI.

 ENVI